Computation of the Lambda function for a finite Galois extension: Computation of where is a finite local Galois group

 This completes the proof.

 \end{proof}

 In the above Theorem \ref{Theorem 4.3} we observe that if we are in the \textbf{Case 3}, then by using Lemma \ref{Lemma 4.6} we can give complete formula of $\lambda_{1}^{G}$ for $p\ne 2$.
-Moreover by using Proposition \ref{Proposition 3.5} in \textbf{case 2}, we can come down the computation of $\lambda_{K/F}$, where $K/F$ is quadratic.
+Moreover, by using Proposition \ref{Proposition 3.5} in \textbf{case 2}, we boil down to the computation of $\lambda_{K/F}$, where $K/F$ is quadratic.